armanimichael/armanimichael-blog-go/content/en/posts/javascript-flexibility-curse.md

 The first time I ever touched JavaScript was in High School, **it was not a pleasant experience.**

 Our professors figured a good way of improving the learning experience was to let us create a **video game**.
 That doesn't sound that bad.
 I and my friends had the same idea at first.
-Things started going downhill as soon as we began to, in practice we were not given any direction on anything.
+Things started going downhill as soon as we began tho, in practice we were not given any direction on anything.
 We didn't know anything about the language, nor about game development.

 The only thing they provided us with was the library, [Phaser](https://phaser.io/ "Phaser").
 Which is a great library by the way, if you're into game development and the Web you should check it out!
+I actually returned to that same library on my own a while later, messing around and having some fun creating tiny web games.

 Now, I know what people may think.
 You were in a tech school, messing around should have been enough to solve my problems.
 That's what I and my team did.
 We came from C#, and I had some knowledge of Python, we were no strangers to programming concepts.

-The fact was, that **JavaScript seemed to allow us to do pretty much anything**.
+The fact was that **JavaScript seemed to allow us to do pretty much anything**.
 You wrote some messy function and it run.
 I mean...
 Perhaps, it acted funny because of `null` or `undefined` values, or having weird behaviors related to the incorrect use of `this` - but most of the time it didn't wholly explode before our eyes.

 Our project consisted of **massive and complexly structured files** containing our game logic.